-More than a year ago, Office Watch sung praise over the power that Lambda brought to Excel.
+Office Watch has sung praises over the power that Lambda brought to Excel.
 It’s the ability to write custom functions within Excel but without VBA macros.

 But we also noted that it was hard to write decent Lambda() code because the Excel formula interface wasn’t up to the task.
 Lambda() has the potential to be multi-line code but that’s hard to manage in a single line like this:

 “What Excel badly needs is a proper IDE for formulas that’s fit for the 21st Century. “

 Instead of that single line you can now see Lambda() formulas with all the stuff you’d expect in a modern code interface like color coding, indenting, inline errors, comments and autocomplete.